 - Physical materials cost = price of the book + shipping.

-- Printing of PDF cost = price of the PDF + (cost of printing per page x number of pages) + cost of binding (if any).
+- Printing of PDF cost = price of the PDF + (cost of printing per page x number of pages to be printed) + cost of binding (if any).

-Copy centers charge different rates, so check with a couple of vendors to confirm their rates.
+Copy centers charge different rates per page, so check with a couple of vendors to confirm their rates.

 Except for the Math With Confidence and Math Facts That Stick series, all the pages are black-and-white.
 The math materials can be printed in black and white (grayscale) to save a little money, but it is less attractive and less appealing for the young student.